fenixkz/exprob_second_assignment/README.md

 ## Scenario
 The robot is used to inspect different locations in the indoor environment (figure below).
 The robot’s objective is to visit different locations and stay there for some time.
 Specific monitoring policies determine which locations should be visited by the robot.

+In particular, the robot will have to:
+- Be spawned in the initial position x = -6.0, y = 11.0
+- Build the "semantic" map of the environment by detecting, without moving the base of the robot, all seven markers that are present around it, by calling the provided service node.
+Try to "scan" the environment in a comprehensive way, possibly exploring different solutions related to the robot's model.
+- Start the patrolling algorithm by relying on autonomous navigation strategies (mapping/planning) and on the information collected and stored in the ontology during the previous step.
+- When a room is reached, perform a complete scan of the room (by rotating the base or the camera).

 The surveillance pollicy is as folows:
  - When the robot's battery is not low, it should move to different locations and stay there for amount of time specified beforehand
  - The robot should stay mainly in the corridors